Kleidukos/munihac-2024-effectful/slides.md

 * No alteration of the outside world in ways that matter to us
   * Missile strike?
 No!
-  * Register alloation?
+  * Register allocation?
 Fairly essential.

 ::: notes
 Meanwhile in an Eternal War alternate reality based on launching missiles: we do not allocate registers willy-nilly!